top of page

 5. Job Cost Reporting

-Make sure each cost is correctly assigned to a job or project.
+Make sure each cost is correctly assigned to a job or project, even when facing the challenges of disconnected data in job cost reporting and overhead cost allocation.

 6. Fixed Assets